 Tree Goddess

-Khonsu-mes receives libation of food and drink from the tree goddess.
+Khonsu-mes receives a libation of food and drink from the tree goddess.
 The tree goddesses are usually associated with the namesake or manifestation of the goddesses Hathor, Isis or Nut.
 Hathor was often referred to as the “Lady of the Sycamore”.

 21st Dynasty, c.
 1000 B.C.